Mosaic-DigammaDB/LingTechSys/README.md

 to file types and data formats, library requirements, inter-application networking protocols, and other documentation helping researchers or developers to acquire and use the application.
 Via Digamma-application, much of this information can be obtained from the application database.

 The Native Cloud/Native platform is a library for creating `Qt`-based cloud services, canonically
-`HTTP`
+`HTTP` servers that can be executed in a containerized environment.
+In general these services are also non-GUI `Qt` applications, so they can be run as local executables for testing and development.
+In `NA3`, `NCN` servers host `A3R` applications, which may in turn employ `NCN` instances as cloud back-ends.

+**VersatileUX**

+VersatileUX is a suite of demo Digamma-applications which document how DigammaDB may be employed in different programming domains (biomed, e-commerce, and so forth).
+The VersatileUX demos are standalone desktop applications that instantiate and read data from DigammaDB instances.
+Aside from documenting how DigammaDB may be used, programmers might find VersatileUX helpful for starting new projects.

+Whether or now developers adopt DigammaDB, some of VersatileUX's GUI classes may be useful for *Qt* projects.
+Some basic GUI code relevant to the visual design and layout of components used by VersatileUX applications is included in this preview.